The pet cremation – cremation by flame

 Immediately after picking up your pet or taking it over here on site, we make a paw print or cut off a strand of hair for you, if you wish.
 We then place your pet in a cremation bag, legally required by the EU regulation, weigh your pet and provide it with a personal accompanying tag to avoid any mix-ups in the pet crematory.
 Subsequent opening of the bag is not possible due to the applicable hygiene regulations.
 Until the transfer is taking place, for only a short period of time we lay your pet to rest in a special walk-in cold-storage cell, where each pet has its own place.
 We do not stack pets in freezers and we do no “store” pets for weeks.

 Once a week the transport to the pet crematory takes place.
 The pets will be cremated in modern computer-controlled incinerators, like for human cremations.
 Depending on the size and weight of your pet, the cremation process takes between 20 minutes and up to 2 hours.
 After, we issue a cremation certificate.
-This document states on which day your pet was individually cremated.
+This document shows the exact day your pet was individually cremated.

 You have the choice between the individual and the communal cremation:

 Individual cremation means, your pet will be placed alone in the cremation chamber.
 To each individual cremation we add a Sternentier chamotte brick, which goes through the entire cremation process and can be assigned to the respective pet.
 This stone is enclosed with the ashes.
 In rare cases, however, it can happen that this stone breaks and is no longer recognizable in the ashes after the cremulation.
-The remaining mineralized ashes you usually receive back within a week or two.
+The remaining mineralized ashes you usually receive back within a max. of 2 weeks.

 While burying deceased pets is now illegal in most German cities, you may of course bury the ashes of your pet in your own garden.